OFA-Sys/OFA/README.md

 <br></br>

 # Finetuning & Inference
 Below we provide methods for finetuning and inference on different downstream tasks.
 We provide both pretrained OFA-Large and OFA-Base in [checkpoints.md](checkpoints.md).
-The scripts in this section are prepared for OFA-Large.
-If you want to use OFA-Base, just modify `--restore-file` to the path where `ofa_base.pt` is located and change `--arch=ofa_large` to `--arch=ofa_base`.
+The scripts mentioned in this section are prepared for OFA-Large.
+If you want to use OFA-Base, please modify `--restore-file` to the path where `ofa_base.pt` is located and change `--arch=ofa_large` to `--arch=ofa_base` in the scripts.
+For reproducing the downstreaming results of OFA-Base, we have also provided the corresponding finetuning and inference scripts for OFA-Base in the `run_scripts/` folder.
 ## Image Captioning
 We provide procedures to reproduce our results of image captioning on our paper below.
 <details>